theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 + [min, max], [None, max], [min, None], [None, None]

 The 'bounds_check' function checks bounds lists for consistency and returns the list with basic problems corrected.
-Bounds specification is optional for the nelder_mead algorithm.
-However, bounds specification is very important for the particle_swarm algorithm because bounds are used to generate the initial particle swarm.
-BOUNDS SPECIFICATION IS REQUIRED when calling the particle_swarm algorithm.
+Bounds specification is optional for the 'nelder_mead' algorithm.
+However, bounds specification is required for the 'particle_swarm' algorithm because bounds are used to generate the initial particle swarm.

 Input:
 ```python